react-native-async-storage/async-storage/CONTRIBUTING.md

 ## Commits and versioning
-All PRs are squashed into `master` and wrapped up in a single commit, following [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0-beta.3).
+All PRs are squashed into `release` branch and wrapped up in a single commit, following [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0-beta.3).
 Combined with [semantic versioning](https://semver.org/), this allows us to have a frequent releases of the library.

 *Note*: We don't force this convention on Pull Requests from contributors, but it's a clean way to see what type of changes are made, so feel free to follow it.